 Health literacy can help to mitigate the effects of these crises on health on different levels: health literacy guides and empowers individuals to increase their chances for health.
 Data on population health literacy and on health literate organizations, as well as evidence for effective interventions to improve HL support decision makers to develop national interventions on improving health literacy in populations and organizations - including healthcare systems.
 For more details see the Factsheet M-POHL.

 Workplan of M-POHL 2023-2027

-M-POHL suggests three projects for the timeframe 2023 – 2027 to ensure that its aims are met:
+M-POHL implemented three projects with a timeline from 2023 – 2027 to ensure that its aims are met:

 - Project 1: Measuring Population Health Literacy by HLS24/25, see Factsheet HLS24/25 for details

-- Project 2: Measuring Organizational Health Literacy, see Factsheet OHL for details
+- Project 2: Assessing Organizational Health Literacy (OHL) Factsheet OHL for details

 A short history of M-POHL